Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 like to have channels open between members that only do `Perl 5`, and members that only do `Raku`.

+The name change of `Perl 6` to `Raku` is also intended to have a healing effect on a community that has been effectively split for many years.
+It is the hope of the Raku core development team that future events will continue to cater for both `Perl` as well as `Raku` presentations.

 ## Effects on user groups

 Each Perl user group (Perl Monger group) will have to decide for themselves